Siphon880gh/devbrain/AI Prompt Engineer (1. Can optimize prompts)/_Fine-tuning Techniques (Casual)/From Zero shot prompting to a fine tuned prompt.md

 **Goal**:
 - Use zero-shot prompting to discover a strong response, then refine the original prompt so it can reliably produce that same quality again.
+You plan to reuse the prompt in the future.

 **What we will do:**
 - Asking a general question with no examples = **zero-shot prompting**